 Accessibility plans: audit checklistsYou need to review your accessibility plan every 3 years.
 Read expert advice on what that means, and see examples of audit checklists from local authorities and schools.

 Equality Act 2010Schools have specific duties under the Equality Act 2010.
 Be clear on how the Act protects people and what your duties are.

-Equality Act 2010: reasonable adjustmentsKnow the rules about providing reasonable adjustments for pupils and staff with disabilities, and be sure about how to decide whether an adjustment would be 'reasonable'.
-You can also find guidance on adjustments for school trips and providing auxiliary aids.
+Equality Act 2010: reasonable adjustmentsKnow the rules about providing reasonable adjustments for pupils, staff and parents with disabilities, and be clear on how to decide whether an adjustment would be 'reasonable' – including adjustments for school trips and after-school clubs.

 Gender pay gap reporting: template and requirementsIf you’ve got more than 250 employees in your school, you need to publish and report specific figures about your school's gender pay gap.
 Find out how to calculate the figures and use our template to present your data.

 Single equality schemes: examplesYou're no longer required to produce a single equality scheme, but may still find it useful to do so.
-See a template scheme from a local authority, and get examples from primaries, secondaries and a special school.
+See examples from primaries, secondaries and special schools.

 Anti-racist reading lists for staffTo create an anti-racist curriculum and teach in a way that's truly inclusive, you and your staff need to first understand the issues.
 These books and resources should support you on this journey.

 Create an anti-racism action plan to suit your school communityFind out how feedback from your school community should inform your anti-racism action plan, so you can address the specific problems faced in your school.
 Learn how to set specific objectives, meaningful actions and achievable milestones, and how to measure progress so you know your school's on the right track.